eth-brownie/brownie/docs/tests.rst

 .. py:attribute:: revert_traceback

     If ``True``, unhandled ``VirtualMachineError`` exceptions will include a full transaction traceback.
 This is useful for debugging but slows test execution.

+    This can also be enabled from the command line with the ``--revert-tb`` flag.